BorrisonXiao/borrisonxiao.github.io/_posts/2022-09-09-PCFG-Termination.md

 tags: [NLP]
 ---

+## Introduction

+Given a program that reads a probabilistic context-free grammar (PCFG) and generates sentences according to the grammar, for instance, `randsent.py`, it is **necessary** for the program to have a parameter such as `--max-expansions` to limit the number of expansions of the rules.
+This is due to the fact that the program might not only just run for a long time -- sometimes it runs for an INFINITELY long time!
+That is, there are grammars on which the program has probability > 0 (for example, probability 0.7) of running forever.

+## Discussion

-In general, a probabilistic context-free grammar (PCFG) in Chomsky normal form may be **improper**, i.e. the sum of the probability of parses successfully generated may be less than 1.
+In general, a PCFG may be **improper**, i.e. the sum of the probability of parses successfully generated may be less than 1.

 For instance, given the PCFG below: